Why the S&P 500 Just Hit a Record Even Though the Economy Is in Shambles

 Amazon, Apple and other tech giants mask reality.

-Amazon, Apple, Microsoft, Facebook and Google parent company Alphabet account for 20% of the S&P 500.
+Amazon, Apple, Microsoft, Facebook and Google parent company Alphabet account for more than 20% of the S&P 500.
 That means when stock prices for these companies soar, it can mask the struggles of smaller companies whose stock prices haven’t recovered much.

 These companies have also gained from people staying at home.
 After all, we’re doing a lot of shopping online.
 We’re spending more time on social media.
 We’re connecting with friends, family and co-workers using devices instead of seeing them face to face.